getson/VendingMachine/README.md

 Vending machine will accept all the requests through the terminal.
 # Request categories
- - a request that has side effects, it is interpreted as a "Command" (Select Product, Insert Coins, etc...)
+ - a request that has side effects is interpreted as a "Command" (Select Product, Insert Coins, etc...)
- - a request for getting some info from the machine, is interpreted as a "Query" (GetProductsWithPrices)
+ - a request for getting some info from the machine is interpreted as a "Query" (GetProductsWithPrices)

  Notifications for the user are managed through events.